 For some of our performances we offer British Sign Language (BSL) Interpreted performances.
 Please contact Ticketing Services who can advise dates and times for these performances and best seats to view the interpreter as it may change by performance.
 Please email firstname.lastname@example.org.

 Oh When The Saints - Sat 18 Jun 2022

 Oh When The Saints - Wed 15 Jun 2022

 We have gone high-tech with a new system at both Perth Concert Hall & Perth Theatre for patrons who need a little extra help hearing our productions.
 You can now use your own headphones to access our audio streams or to Bluetooth directly to your hearing aid.
 This system is available in the Perth Theatre Main House and Joan Knight Studio, as well as in the Gannochy Trust Auditorium at Perth Concert Hall.

 For more information on how the system works, check out our accessibility webpage or chat with one of our ticketing services or Visitor Experience team members.

 All guide, hearing and assistance dogs are welcome in both our buildings.

-We have booster seats for the little ones (available for Stalls only seating in both venues); Both Glassrooms Café and Perth Theatre Café provide high chairs, bottle warming and we’re breast feeding friendly.
-There are baby changing facilities for men and women to use.
+We have booster seats for the little ones (available for Stalls-only seating in both venues) and the Perth Theatre Café provides highchairs and bottle warming.
+We’re breast feeding friendly and there are baby changing facilities for men and women to use throughout.

 You can download seating plans for our venues below: